Mona Lisa: Refuge, theft, and vandalism

-After the French Revolution, the painting was moved to the Louvre, but spent a brief period in the bedroom of Napoleon (d.
+After the French Revolution, the painting was moved to the Louvre but spent a brief period in the bedroom of Napoleon (d.
 1821) in the Tuileries Palace.
-The Mona Lisa was not widely known outside the art world, but in the 1860s, a portion of the French intelligentsia began to hail it as a masterwork of Renaissance painting.
+Although the Mona Lisa was not widely known outside the art world, in the 1860s, a portion of the French intelligentsia began to hail it as a masterwork of Renaissance painting.
 During the Franco-Prussian War (1870–1871), the painting was moved from the Louvre to the Brest Arsenal.

 In 1911, the painting was still not popular among the lay-public.
 On 21 August 1911, the painting was stolen from the Louvre.
-The painting was first missed the next day by painter Louis Béroud.
+The painting was first reported missing the next day by painter Louis Béroud.
 After some confusion as to whether the painting was being photographed somewhere, the Louvre was closed for a week for investigation.
 French poet Guillaume Apollinaire came under suspicion and was arrested and imprisoned.
 Apollinaire implicated his friend Pablo Picasso, who was brought in for questioning.
 Both were later exonerated.
 The real culprit was Louvre employee Vincenzo Peruggia, who had helped construct the painting's glass case.
 He carried out the theft by entering the building during regular hours, hiding in a broom closet, and walking out with the painting hidden under his coat after the museum had closed.

 Peruggia was an Italian patriot who believed that Leonardo's painting should have been returned to an Italian museum.
 Peruggia may have been motivated by an associate whose copies of the original would significantly rise in value after the painting's theft.
 After having kept the Mona Lisa in his apartment for two years, Peruggia grew impatient and was caught when he attempted to sell it to Giovanni Poggi, director of the Uffizi Gallery in Florence.
 It was exhibited in the Uffizi Gallery for over two weeks and returned to the Louvre on 4 January 1914.
 Peruggia served six months in prison for the crime and was hailed for his patriotism in Italy.
 A year after the theft, Saturday Evening Post journalist Karl Decker wrote that he met an alleged accomplice named Eduardo de Valfierno, who claimed to have masterminded the theft.
 Forger Yves Chaudron was to have created six copies of the painting to sell in the US while concealing the location of the original.
 Decker published this account of the theft in 1932.